zenoix/dotfiles/README.md

 > [!IMPORTANT]
 > Make sure that the file structure of the dotfiles is the same as it would be in the HOME directory.
 E.g. if you have a dotfile `/home/user/foo/.bar`, make sure that it's placed in `dotfiles/foo/`

-To use GNU stow to setup the sym links, in the dotfiles directory run
+To use GNU stow to setup the symlinks, in the dotfiles directory run

 ```
 $ stow .